5 Ways to Keep Your Skills Relevant as a Consultant

-Employees often have access to classes, coaches, seminars, or learning and development tools from HR to help them build up skills and credentials.
-But when you’re juggling the roles of CEO, CFO, marketing manager, and HR director as an independent, it can be easy to let those things slide.
+When you’re juggling the roles of CEO, CFO, marketing manager, and HR director, it can be easy to let professional development slide.
 Follow these five tips to stay on top of your career growth and remain competitive in your industry.

 Whether you’re looking to refresh your skills, pick up new ones, or earn a new degree or certification, start with what you know.
 Explore offerings from your alma mater, check out online training courses, or pursue a continuing education or certification program.
 This is the easiest way to make sure your skills stay relevant and up to date.

 Recognizing areas where you can grow and improve is the first step to getting better.
 Taking note of your weaknesses can help you pinpoint the professional development opportunities that make the most sense for you.
 For an outside perspective in evaluating what your weaker points may be, reach out to a trusted client, colleague, or mentor for feedback.

 Even if you’re not officially in a “professional development” class that results in a certificate of some kind, it doesn’t mean you can’t learn, grow, and get better at what you do—oftentimes for free.
 Take a class at a local community college.
 Sign up for online webinars.
 Explore how-to tutorials on YouTube.
 Join industry associations and volunteer for a leadership role.
 There are many creative ways you can engage in professional development activities.